 Federal Universal Service Fund (USF) and Inter-carrier Compensation Reform.
 At the federal level, rule changes were implemented by the Federal Communications Commission (FCC) in FY 11-12 with regard to reform of the Federal USF, Eligible Telecommunications Carrier (ETC) designation, and Inter-carrier Compensation.
-The ORS is in the process of determining how these changes will affect state programs and is taking appropriate action.
-Carriers are required to file updated tariffs, and the ORS has filed a pleading with the PSC and has been working with carriers on the tariffs.
-In addition, staff is working with industry representatives to begin a draw-down of the terminating-access portion of the S.C.
-Interim LEC Fund (ILF) that is consistent with the recent FCC Inter-carrier Compensation Reform orders and subsequently developed a preliminary sizing of the ILF reduction required by the reform.
-This process of identifying effects of the reforms and taking appropriate actions will continue in FY 12-13.
+Beginning in FY 11-12 and continuing into FY 12-13, the ORS evaluated how these changes would affect state programs and took appropriate action.
+Carriers were required to file updated tariffs, and the ORS has been working with carriers on the tariff changes.
+In addition, staff continued working with industry representatives to begin a draw-down of the terminating-access portion of the S.C.
+Interim LEC Fund (ILF) that is consistent with the FCC Inter-carrier Compensation Reform orders and subsequently developed a preliminary sizing of the ILF reduction required by the reform.